codedthemes/datta-able-free-angular-admin-template/README.md

 #### Terminal Commands

-This project was generated with Angular CLI version 9.0.2 and angular 15.x.
+This project was generated with Angular CLI version 15.x and angular 15.x.

 1. Install NodeJs from [NodeJs Official Page](https://nodejs.org/en)
 2. Open Terminal.
 3. Go to your file project.
 4. Make sure you have installed [Angular CLI] (https://github.com/angular/angular-cli) already.
 If not, please install.
-5. Install node modules, Run in terminal: npm install
+5. Install node modules, Run in terminal: npm install --legacy-peer-deps
 6. Run ng serve for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README] (https://github.com/angular/angular-cli/blob/master/README.md).